 When It’s Difficult to Access Care

 Access to care can be another roadblock to treatment.
-Availability of treatment options may be difficult due to geographic location and/or time constraints.
+The availability of treatment options may be difficult due to geographic location and/or time constraints.

-These are daily logistical realities that must be considered and can influence your choice to treat.
-Talk to your veterinary team about your time and travel limitations and see if there is a treatment plan that fits both your schedule and your dog’s needs.
+These daily logistical realities must be considered and can (and should) influence your choice to treat.
+Talk to your veterinary team about your time and travel limitations and see if a treatment plan fits your schedule and your dog’s needs.

 Choosing the extra hour you have at the end of the day to take a walk or snuggle with your dog may be the best for both of you in the end.
-If it’s next to impossible for you to get your dog to treatments, not treating dog cancer makes all the sense in the world.
+If you can’t get your dog to treatments, not treating dog cancer makes all the sense in the world.

 When There Are Financial Limitations